Stretch of Walkley Road gets a 'road diet' | CBC News

 Section of Walkley Road gets a 'road diet' to test ways to calm traffic

-Pilot project sees 4-lane stretch narrowed to 2 lanes for vehicles, 2 lanes for cyclists
+Pilot project sees 4-lane vehicle stretch changed to 2 lanes for vehicles, 2 for cyclists

-The four-lane section of Walkley Road between the parkway and McCarthy Road has been temporarily narrowed to two lanes as part of a pilot project to test and gather data for eventual traffic calming measures.
+The section of Walkley Road between the parkway and McCarthy Road has been temporarily changed from having four vehicle lanes to two lanes for drivers and two for cyclists, part of a pilot project for eventual traffic calming measures.

 André Carrière has lived on this stretch of Walkley for 11 years and said speeding is a constant problem, with many drivers routinely reaching speeds of 70 km/h or more, while the speed limit is 50 km/h.